rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

-The `drawStyle` setting is used by the `Mesh` class when it draws itself, but the `update_render_settings` method handles all other OpenGL settings.
+The `drawStyle` setting is used by the `Mesh` class, but the `update_render_settings` method handles all other OpenGL settings.
-Here it sets the point size with [`glPointSize`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} and enables smooth points with [`glEnable`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glEnable.xhtml){:target="_blank"}.
+Here we set the point size with [`glPointSize`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} and enables smooth points with [`glEnable`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glEnable.xhtml){:target="_blank"}.

 ### Line Material

-The next extension will enable drawing different types of lines.
+The next extension will enable drawing different line styles as defined by the `lineType` setting.
 The "connected" type draws lines through each vertex, from the first to the last.
 The "loop" type will additionally draw a final line from the last vertex back to the first vertex.
 The "segments" type will draw separate lines between consecutive pairs of vertices.